 In addition, an organization’s propensity to customize software seems to be at least partially driven by the specific ERP solution being implemented.
-For example, as outlined in the below table, SAP and Microsoft Dynamics implementations tend to involve customization at a higher rate than Oracle EBS or Tier II solutions.
+For example, SAP and Microsoft Dynamics implementations tend to involve customization at a higher rate than Oracle EBS or Tier II solutions.

 The reason for the controversy around customization is threefold, First, it increases the complexity and risk of an implementation, while at the same time making it potentially more difficult to upgrade software in the future.
 Second, it in some ways undermines the best practices built into the software, which software vendors often spend significant R&D developing.
 Thirdly and finally, customization is often a symptom of bigger problems, including a solution’s mismatch with a company’s requirements or a lack of project controls during implementation.

 So what to do?
 Here are three tips to help manage customization of ERP software implementations.